Medicaid: Expansion under the Affordable Care Act

-As of February 2023, 39 states and the District of Columbia have accepted the Affordable Care Act Medicaid extension; 11 states have not.
+The Affordable Care Act (ACA), passed in 2010, substantially expanded the Medicaid program.
+Before the law was passed, some states did not allow able-bodied adults to participate in Medicaid, and many set income eligibility far below the Federal poverty level.
+Under the provisions of the law, any state that participated in Medicaid would need to expand coverage to include anyone earning up to 138% of the Federal poverty level beginning in 2014.
+The costs of the newly covered population would initially be covered in full by the Federal government, although states would need to pay for 10% of those costs by 2020.

+However, in 2012, the Supreme Court held in National Federation of Independent Business v.
+Sebelius that withdrawing all Medicaid funding from states that refused to expand eligibility was unconstitutionally coercive.
+States could choose to maintain pre-existing levels of Medicaid funding and eligibility, and some did; over half the national uninsured population lives in those states.
+As of March 2023, 40 states have accepted the Affordable Care Act Medicaid extension, as has the District of Columbia, which has its own Medicaid program; 10 states have not.
 Among adults aged 18 to 64, states that expanded Medicaid had an uninsured rate of 7.3% in the first quarter of 2016, while non-expansion states had a 14.1% uninsured rate.
-In National Federation of Independent Business v.
-Sebelius, the Supreme Court held that states would not lose Medicaid funding if they did not expand Medicaid under ACA, and several states rejected the option.
-Over half the national uninsured population lives in those states.

 The Centers for Medicare and Medicaid Services (CMS) estimated that the cost of expansion was $6,366 per person for 2015, about 49 percent above previous estimates.
 An estimated 9 to 10 million people had gained Medicaid coverage, mostly low-income adults.
 The Kaiser Family Foundation estimated in October 2015 that 3.1 million additional people were not covered in states that rejected the Medicaid expansion.

 In some states that chose not to expand Medicaid, income eligibility thresholds are significantly below 133% of the poverty line.
 Some of these states do not make Medicaid available to non-pregnant adults without disabilities or dependent children, no matter their income.
 Because subsidies on commercial insurance plans are not available to such individuals, most have few options for obtaining any medical insurance.
 For example, in Kansas, where only non-disabled adults with children and with an income below 32% of the poverty line were eligible for Medicaid, those with incomes from 32% to 100% of the poverty level ($6,250 to $19,530 for a family of three) were ineligible for both Medicaid and federal subsidies to buy insurance.